 Empowering Traditional Owners

-The Assembly is pushing for a state-wide Treaty that will cover state-wide matters.
-We’ll also be pushing to make sure the diverse Traditional Owner groups in Victoria are empowered to negotiate their own Treaties that reflect their specific aspirations and priorities.
+The framework will see the Assembly – after it has held its elections – to negotiate a state-wide Treaty that will cover state-wide matters.
+The framework also empowers the diverse Traditional Owner groups in Victoria to negotiate Treaties in their area that reflect their specific aspirations and priorities.

 The place we now call Victoria has been the home of various Nations for countless generations.
 Each with our own traditions, language and stories.
-Treaty wont take a one-size-fits-all approach – we need to make sure all Traditional Owners can follow their own path to Treaty.
+Treaty wont take a one-size-fits-all approach – so we’ve made sure all Traditional Owners can follow their own path to Treaty.

 “While targeted, issue-specific, reform can cast discrete beams of light into our lives, only deep structural change can remove the shadow of Colonisation.
 We know what we need – we need the freedom and power to make the decisions that affect us.”